 Similarly, at Highmark Health, our top leaders are committed to interviewing at least one diverse candidate for any open position at the director level and above.
 A diverse candidate is someone who differs from the makeup of the particular hiring group.
 He or she could be a person of a different gender, ethnic, cultural or generational background or a veteran or person with a disability.
 By implementing the "Rooney Rule" at Highmark Health, we ensure that we are building leadership that reflects the diverse consumers, patients and members we are proud to serve.

-Additionally, we support talent management and development through counsel and education and collaborate on strategies that attract, retain and elevate diverse talent.
-Our BRGs offer a number of developmental opportunities for our workforce including mentoring, professional workshops and networking.
+Our diversity and inclusion team also designs and sustains strategies that attract, retain and elevate diverse talent.
+One such strategy, the BRGs, offer a number of developmental opportunities for our workforce including mentoring, professional workshops and networking.

 It's not just what we communicate, but how we communicate that is critical to the engagement of our employees, customers and communities.
-As part of the work and partnership with the business, diversity and inclusion and our BRGs offer communications support in language, accessibility and cultural nuances.
-"Inclusion Begins with You" is our campaign strategy to promote an inclusive workplace and business practices.
-In partnership with our corporate communications team and social media, diversity and inclusion has provided education and increased awareness to support better outcomes for our employees, customers and patients.
+Our diversity and inclusion team and BRGs offer communications support in language, accessibility and culture.
+"Inclusion Begins with You" is our internal campaign which works in continuing to promote an inclusive workplace and business practices.

 Our supplier diversity program promotes business opportunities for diverse suppliers, including minority-owned, woman-owned, historically underutilized business zone (HUBZone), service-disabled veteran-owned, veteran-owned, small businesses and other disadvantaged business enterprises in the various communities we serve.